Dr Matthew Daniel Eddy, BA, MA, PhD

 Fields of Interest

 Matthew Daniel Eddy came to the department in 2003 after studying the history and philosophy of science in America, Britain and Germany.
 He is an expert on the science and the intellectual culture of Britain and the British Empire from the Enlightenment to World War I. His first book, The Language of Mineralogy: John Walker, Chemistry and the Edinburgh Medical School 1750-1800, was funded by a British Arts and Humanities Research Council grant.
 It traced the cultural origins of environmental science in relation to the professional and medical concerns of middle-class intellectuals.
-His forthcoming book, The Patchwork Picture: Science, Education and the Visual Foundations of Knowledge 1750-1820, was funded by Mellon and AHRC grants and argues for a new visual approach to the intellectual history of the late Enlightenment.
+His forthcoming book, Rewriting the Enlightenment: Science, Education and the Graphic Foundations of Reason, 1700-1820, was funded by Mellon and AHRC grants and argues for a new visual approach to the intellectual history of the late Enlightenment.

 A council member of the British Society for the History of Science as well as the Society for the History of Alchemy and Chemistry, he has won fellowships from MIT, Harvard, the Max Planck Institute for the History of Science in Berlin, UCLA’s Clark Library, and Durham University’s Institute of Advanced Study.
 He has held a visting professorship at the California Institute of Technology and he currently serves on the editorial boards of Ambix and Notes and Records of the Royal Society of London.